sssachinsharma52/python_selenium/README.md

 and when asked for **URL**, paas values like  https://www.facebook.com/ in proper format as mentioned.

+### Steps to Run

+- Install all packages (Run chmod +x install_packages.sh && ./install_packages.sh)
+- Configure AWS (aws configure)
+- Create bucket or use already created bucket in your account and change the name in both the scripts by replacing **s3://test-suite-test/** with your bucket url.
+- Run python script
+  - python3 lambdatest_assignment1.py and pass the url when asked (https://www.googe.com or any other valid url)
+  - python3 lambdatest_assignment2.py and pass the url when asked (https://www.google.com or any other valid url)

 **After successful execution of this script, you will get s3 presigned url to download the image which will expire after 30 mins.**

 ## Solution: